felixlinker/tamarin-workshop/ex3/OAuth.md

 * **client_secret** REQUIRED.
 The client secret.

 The parameters can only be transmitted in the request-body and MUST NOT be included in the request URI.

-Since client authentication method involves a password, the authorization server MUST protect any endpoint utilizing it against brute force attacks.

 ## Protocol Endpoints